ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

 The following sections describe a new GHC extension, which can be enabled with the pragma ``{-# LANGUAGE UnsaturatedTypeFamilies #-}``.
 The pragma implies ``TypeFamilies``.

+When the ``UnsaturatedTypeFamilies`` extension is enabled, partial application of type families and type synonyms is allowed.
+When it is disabled, partial application produces a type error suggesting the extension to be turned on.

 .. _Syntax: